zaerald/overthewire-journey/bandit/level17.md

 # Level 17

 ## Level Goal
-There are 2 files in the homedirectory: `passwords.old` and `passwords.new`.
+There are 2 files in the home directory: `passwords.old` and `passwords.new`.
 The password for the next level is in `passwords.new` and is the only line that has been changed between `passwords.old` and `passwords.new`